eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- simultaneous switching analysis
 	- crosstalk reduction
 	- EMI reduction and shielding
++ knowledge of memory interfaces, such as DDR and LPDDR
 + skill set:
 	- BLAH.
 + skill set: